1200wd/web-coineva/content/create-safe-offline-wallet-without-printer.rst

 After your laptop is configured and the BitcoinLib is working take if offline so we can create a new secure wallet.

-Go to the tools directory of BitcoinLib, create a new wallet and generate an address to receive funds.
+Go to the tools directory of BitcoinLib, create a new wallet and generate an addresses to receive funds:

 .. code-block:: bash

-   cli-wallet mywallet-priv
+   cli-wallet mywallet-priv -u

 Type 'y' to create an new wallet and write down to passphrase to at least 2 pieces of paper as backup.
 You can recreate a wallet with one of these pieces of papers if you lose access to your PC/Laptop